Summer Camps 2018: STEM, Animals, and Nature

 STEM (science, technology, engineering, and math) is a hot topic these days.
 Whether your kids are already heavy into the sciences, or they just wants to dabble in them, summer camps are a great way to explore all aspects of STEM.
-As with my previous weeks’ posts, Summer Camps: Sports, and Summer Camps: The Arts, I turned to friends and the members of the Madison Area Parents Facebook page for their recommendations of STEM summer camps.
+As with my previous weeks' posts, Summer Camps 2018: Sports, and Summer Camps 2018: The Arts, I turned to friends and the members of the Madison Area Parents Facebook page for their recommendations of STEM summer camps, and recently updated them for 2018.
+I am also in the process of updating my camp listings for Preschool & Special Needs, and Social Studies & Languages.

 Various one-week camps (either 9am-12pm or 1pm-4pm) throughout the summer.
 Topics include Slimy Potions, Spy Academy, Mad vs. Wild, Invention-ation, NASA Academy for Future Space Explorers, Fairly Odd Forces, Are You Smarter Than a Mad Scientist?, and Brixology.
 Ages 5-11.

-Weekly summer camps from June 26-Aug 27.
+Weekly summer camps from July 9-Aug 17.
 Details posted soon.
 Last year, there were morning and afternoon sessions on robotics, coding, Rube Goldberg creations, bugs, and other topics.
 Parents are expected to donate some time to help the JerseySTEM programs running.

 Various one-week camps for ages 2-4 (with adult) and ages 5-17.
-Camps include The Wild Things: Slime, Scales, Feathers, and Tails!, Art and Nature, Survivor: Wilderness!, Wild Explorers, Girls on the Trail, Counselors-in-Training, Eureka!
-Historic Technology Camp, and All About the Farm Camp.
+Camps include Wild Things: Predators and Prey, Art and Nature, Survivor: Backpacker, Wild Explorers, Girls on the Trail, Counselors-in-Training, Garden Adventure, Fairy Camp, and All About the Farm Camp.

 http://www.rosenet.org/784/Youth-Programs (scroll down to Nature Nuts)

-2017 info not online yet, but in 2016, camps ran Mon-Thurs late June-late July for 1 hour 15 minutes (time of day depends on grade). $25 for all 5 weeks.
+Information will be on Web site in late spring.
+In previous years, camps ran Mon-Thurs late June-late July for 1 hour 15 minutes (time of day depends on grade). $25 for all 5 weeks.
 Nature-themed camp with games, crafts, walks, talks, and presentation.
 For Madison children who have completed grades 1-6.

 Various day camps for boys (and a few for girls!).
 They don't need to be Boy Scout to do the camp.
 Some camps have bus pick up/drop off at Madison Station.
 Most have one session dedicated to STEM, though they do some STEM activities in all sessions.